 After the excitement of trekking alongside zebras and quad biking among the wildlife, it’s a good idea to chill out for a while.
 Why not grab a fishing rod and some cold drinks and head on over to the Sand River?

 This activity may be number one on everyone else’s list, but we like to save the best for last.
 Anybody that thinks of Africa automatically thinks of safari too.
 So it should go without saying that a wildlife safari is the star of the show when it comes to planning a trip to Kruger National Park.
 And what’s better than a sunrise safari in Kruger Park?

 People come from far and wide to catch a glimpse of the Big Five in their element, so it makes sense that it comes so highly recommended.
 If there’s only one thing you have time for during your visit, we recommend that it be this.
 You might need a magnifying glass to spot the Little Five, but the Ugly Five should be easy to spot if you get tired of looking for the Big Five.

-Wrapping Up Your 2-Day Kruger Safari From Johannesburg
+Wrapping Up Your 2 Day Kruger Safari From Johannesburg

 Whether you’re an avid thrill-seeker or casual wildlife enthusiast, the Kruger National Park is a must-see for all.
 There are plenty of options available to entertain anyone with even the smallest appreciation for nature.